m3y54m/dotnet-app-opencv/hello_cpp/README.md

 cmake --build build
 ```

-For more information got to https://github.com/m3y54m/library-with-cmake
+For more information go to https://github.com/m3y54m/library-with-cmake